Applying the maximum entropy principle to neural networks enhances multi-species distribution models

-The TGB correction brings a consistent general performance improvement for all methods, including the ones of the literature and our implementations.
-However, not all approaches respond equally strongly to the sampling bias correction.
-For instance, Maxent gains 0.039 in general averaged AUC by using TGB, and it is the same for BRT.
-Regarding our implemented baseline losses, TGB induces an AUC gain of 0.011 for the CE loss, 0.044 for the BCE loss and 0.039 for the Poisson loss.
-Finally, DeepMaxent gains 0.047, making it the best method in terms of general AUC (0.767).
-These results show that the proposed DeepMaxent is particularly adapted to this bias correction technique while it enables to leverage the predictive potential of neural networks for multi-species spatial intensity estimation.
-The largest region average AUC gains were mostly seen in regions CAN and AWT, where spatial sampling bias is the strongest according to ~\citep{phillips_sample_2009}.
-Note that the best method of \cite{zbinden_selection_2024}, achieving a general averaged AUC of 0.755, incorporated both random and TGB points as absences in their BCE loss, and their results specifically showed the key role of the TGB points in this performance.
-DeepMaxent-TGB also had the best AUC in four of the six regions (CAN, NSW, NZ, SWI), showing that it is robust across regions and biological groups (NSW includes four biological groups, see Table \ref{tab:dataset}).
+The TGB bias correction brings a consistent performance improvement for all methods, including the ones {in} the literature and our implementations.
+However, not all approaches respond equally strongly to {TGB}.
+For instance, Maxent gains 0.039 in {overall} averaged AUC by using TGB, and it is the same for BRT.
+Regarding our implemented baseline losses, TGB induces an AUC gain of 0.011 for the CE loss, 0.045 for the BCE loss and 0.040 for the Poisson loss.
+Finally, DeepMaxent achieves an improvement of 0.048 with TGB, resulting in the highest {overall} AUC (0.768).
+These results show that the proposed DeepMaxent is well adapted to this bias correction technique while it enables to leverage the predictive potential of multi-species neural networks for spatial density estimation.
+The largest region average AUC gains were mostly seen in regions CAN and AWT, where spatial sampling bias is the strongest according to~\citep{phillips_sample_2009}.
+Note that the best method of \cite{zbinden_selection_2024}, achieving an {overall} averaged AUC of 0.755, incorporated both random and TGB points as absences in their BCE loss, and their results specifically showed the key role of the TGB points in this performance.
+DeepMaxent {with TGB} also had the best AUC in four of the six regions (CAN, NSW, NZ, SWI), showing that it is robust across regions and biological groups (NSW includes four biological groups, see Table \ref{tab:dataset}).